Need more help or advice? Can’t find the answer to your question?

 It is strongly advised that you seek advice from our Academic Advice team if you have been asked to attend a panel disciplinary.
 We can help you navigate the process and talk through the allegations to prepare you for the panel.
 Advisors can look through the evidence with you and see where you can provide evidence to support your case.
 Our advisors can help you consider the questions that you might be asked by the panel members and what the likley outcomes might be.

-Our advisors can also come to the panel with you, to be your support.
-Although we can’t speak on your behalf, we can ensure that procedure is being followed, support you in the panel and remind you of the things you might wish to say.
+Our advisors can also come to the panel with you to support you, depending on availability.
+Although we can’t speak on your behalf, we can ensure that procedure is being followed, support you in the panel, and remind you of the things you might wish to say.

-Our advisors can also support you through the investigation stage if you would like support in meeting with OSCAR and the team investigating your case.
+Our advisors can also support you through the investigation stage if you would like support in meeting with OSCAR and the team investigating your case, or in responding to allegations at an earlier stage.

 What is a minor penalty?